Cookie Consent by Free Privacy Policy Generator

 There’s also a risk of stroke, especially if the arteries supplying the brain become inflamed.

-• New or sudden headache — typically one-sided, in the temporal (side of the head) region
+• New or sudden headache — usually one-sided, affecting the temporal (side of the head) region.
+It may feel throbbing, sharp, or unlike any headache experienced before.

-• Scalp tenderness — even brushing the hair can hurt
+• Scalp tenderness — even light touch or brushing the hair can cause discomfort.

-• Jaw claudication — pain or tiredness in the jaw while chewing
+• Jaw claudication — pain, cramping, or tiredness in the jaw muscles while chewing or talking.

-• Vision problems — such as blurred vision, double vision, or vision loss
+• Vision problems, such as blurred vision, double vision, or sudden vision loss in one eye, are medical emergencies that require urgent treatment to prevent blindness.

 Pro tip: If you’re over 50 and develop these symptoms, see a doctor immediately.